Importance Weighted Generative Networks: Introduction

 In some cases, we can approach this problem using existing methods.
 For example, if we can reduce our problem to a conditional data-generating mechanism, we can employ Conditional Generative Adversarial Networks (C-GANs) or related models \cite{Mehdi2014cgan,Odena2017}, which enable conditional sampling given one or more latent variables.
-However, this requires that \textit{a}) $\ModFunc$ can be described on a low-dimensional space, and \textit{b}) we can sample from our target distribution over that latent space.
+However, this requires that $\ModFunc$ can be described on a low-dimensional space, and that we can sample from our target distribution over that latent space.
 Further, C-GANs rely on a large, labeled dataset of training samples with diversity over the conditioning variable (within each batch), which becomes a challenge when conditioning on a high-dimensional variable.
 For example, if we wish to modify a distribution over faces with respect to age, gender and hair length, there may be few exemplars of 80-year-old men with long hair with which to learn the corresponding conditional distribution.

 In this paper, we propose an alternate approach based on importance sampling \cite{Owen2013}.
 Our method modifies an existing GAN by rescaling the observed data distribution $\ModFunc\P$ during training, or equivalently by reweighting the contribution of each data point to the loss function.
-For concreteness, consider as the loss function the Maximum Mean Discrepancy (MMD)~\cite{GreBorRas2012}, a statistical distance between two distributions.
-When training a GAN with samples from $\ModFunc\P$, the standard MMD estimator equally weights the contribution of each point, yielding an estimator of the distance between the generator distribution and $\ModFunc\P$, as shown in Fig.~\ref{fig:1d_mmd}.
+When training a GAN with samples from $\ModFunc\P$, the standard estimator equally weights the contribution of each point, yielding an estimator of the loss with respect to $\ModFunc\P$ and corresponding simulations, as shown in Fig.~\ref{fig:1d_observed} and Fig.~\ref{fig:1d_mmd}.
+This is not ideal.